ezraaaa/setel_geofence/README.md

 ## Known Issues
 * Exit of a geofence does not work on Android, however, it works on iOS.
 [View Issue](https://github.com/DwayneCoussement/flutter_geofence/issues/5)
+* 'Always' location permission access needed for Android in order for the app to start listening geofence acitivty